temporalio/temporal/docs/architecture/nexus.md

 non-retryable HTTP errors and timeouts) and trips when the number of consecutive failures is more than 5.
 When the circuit breaker is tripped it transitions to the "open" state, from which it transitions to half-open, starting to let some requests through to probe if the destination is up again.
-After a while the circuit breaker transitions back into open or closed states, depending on the success of requests during the time spend in the half open state.
+After a while the circuit breaker transitions back into open or closed states, depending on the success of requests during the time spent in the half-open state.

 Tasks that get rejected by the circuit breaker never make it into the executor and prevent any work including loading mutable states from the cache or database.